Introduction to Cloud Computing

 IaaS: Infrastructure as a Service

-In the case of the “infrastructure”, the cloud provider will make the infrastructure components available (servers, storage, network, etc.) that are mostly virtualized, enabling it to ensure the 5 Essential characteristics for it to be of the true “cloud”, but attention is not always the case!
-That’s why you should read the small lines of contracts, or better ask your buyers and your favorite lawyers to peel out the small lines of contracts for you.
-This makes it easier to understand the logic of “as a service”, which leads to spending more time on contracts and less time on infrastructure.
-Suppliers now sell access to resources, Operated according to standards, and not the resources themselves that you must operate or have operated at home.
+In the case of the “infrastructure,” the cloud provider will make the infrastructure components available (servers, storage, network, etc.) that mostly virtualized, enabling it to ensure the 5 Essential characteristics for it to be of the real “cloud,” but attention is not always the case!
+That’s why you should read the small lines of contracts, or better ask your buyers and your favorite lawyers to peel out the short edges of deals for you.
+This makes it easier to understand the logic of “as a service,” which leads to spending more time on arrangements and less time on infrastructure.
+Suppliers now sell access to resources, Operated according to standards, and not the funds themselves that you must operate or have operated at home.
 It’s the magic of Cloud Computing.
 DRHs, DAFs and DSIs are delighted, because your box needs less staff (bearded and hard) to configure, install and monitor applications, less CAPEX (expensive hardware, complicated to dampen and life cycle enough Short), and the DSI reacts faster than its shadow to provide a complicated infrastructure for a VIP project (any resemblance).

 In this service model, the provision of virtualized servers usually comes with the operating system and hardware required to administer (supervise, backup, etc.) the server, but not more.
-It can be noted that our preferred OS is’
+It can note that our preferred OS is.’

 SaaS: Software as a Service